 Mattern assists firms get these programs off the ground and gain necessary buy-in from key stakeholders.

-One recent firm implemented a program whereby application of retention schedules allowed for purging of disparate electronic data stores, consolidation of information into a single system of record, and destruction of legacy off-site holdings which will next the Firm savings of over a half-million dollars in the next 10 years.
+One recent firm implemented a program whereby application of retention schedules allowed for purging of disparate electronic data stores, consolidation of information into a single system of record, and destruction of legacy off-site holdings which will net the firm savings of over a half-million dollars in the next 10 years.
 In addition to this hard savings are the softer benefits of greater information visibility and risk mitigation involved in handling of sensitive client documents.

 Click here to reach out to the experts at Mattern to discuss your specific situation.